Research Impact Statistics

-UO scholars and researchers won a record amount in grants and awards in the 2021 fiscal year.
+UO scholars and researchers won a record amount of grants and awards in the 2022 fiscal year.

 - The University of Oregon (UO) was awarded $172.5 million in grants, contracts and competitive awards in FY21, an increase of 13.2 percent from the previous year.